Iris camillae: Taxonomy

 It was first collected on 29 April 1928, by A. Kolakovsky in Transcaucasia, Azerbajdzhan.

 It was then first published and described by Alexander Alfonsovich Grossheim in Schedae ad Plantae orientales exsiccatae (Sched.
 Herb.
 Pl.
 Or.
 Exsicc.)
 Vol.15 on page 40 in 1928.
 The exsiccata Plantae orientales exsiccatae was coedited by Boris B. K. Schischkin in Tiflis.

 It was verified by United States Department of Agriculture and the Agricultural Research Service on 4 April 2003 and then updated on 2 December 2004.

 It is listed in the Encyclopedia of Life, and in the Catalogue of Life.

 Iris camillae is an accepted name by the RHS.

 Although, it has discussed by the British Iris Society and D. Kramb (of the Species Iris Group of North America), that it may have a hybrid origin between Iris iberica, Iris paradoxa, and Iris acutiloba, but this has not yet been proved.

 Distribution and habitat

 It is native to temperate Asia.

 Range

-It is endemic, to the Transcaucasian region, within the country of Azerbaijan, in the districts of Kazakh, Tauz and Khokali.
+It is endemic, to the Transcaucasian region, within the country of Azerbaijan, in the districts of Gazakh, Tovuz and Khojaly.

 Including around Lake Kazan-Gel, or Qazangöl Lake in the Caucasus, on the river Kura.